 Insomnia is one of the biggest complaints women tend to have during (peri)menopause.
+(I know it has been for me!)
 During this transition a drop in your progesterone and estrogen levels can cause symptoms like hot flashes and heart palpitations, which cause you to sleep poorly.
-(Not to mention the fact that perimenopause tends to correspond with a stressful period in women’s lives in general, and stress is a big culprit in insomnia.)
+Not to mention the fact that perimenopause tends to correspond with a stressful period in women’s lives in general, and stress is a big culprit in insomnia.
 And did you know that when your body is sleep-deprived it releases more cortisol–the stress hormone– which can increase your appetite, trigger cravings for high-fat, high-sugar foods and cause you to gain weight?
 Ugh!
 Sleep is so vital to good health, so I encourage you to do everything you can to cultivate good sleep hygiene throughout perimenopause.
-I share over a dozen sleep tips in my Creating Your Perimenopause Plan e-Guide, as well as a Yin Yoga video for a Good Night’s Sleep.
-Here are just a few of the sleep tips that I follow on a daily basis that have helped me during perimenopause.
+I share over a dozen sleep tips in my Ultimate (Peri)menopause Guide, as well as a Yin Yoga video for Insomnia.
+Here are just a few of the sleep tips that I follow on a daily basis that have helped me sleep better during perimenopause.

 *Make sure your bedroom is dark enough The darker the better.
 Research shows that light pollution greatly affects sleep.
 I noticed a substantial improvement in my sleep when I got new black-out blinds.

 *Turn down the temperature Cooler temperatures help to slow your heart rate and calm your body.
 I’ve read that the optimal temperature for sleep is between 60-75 degrees.
 60 degrees might sound really cold but take it from me, if you’re having hot flashes at night, having it that cold helps!
 Experiment to see what works best for you.